 # 1. Restore Data from the RAW Hard Drive/Partition

-You can use a tool like EaseUS Data Recovery Wizard - the professional hard drive recovery software, to recover files from your RAW drive.
+You can use a tool like EaseUS Data Recovery Wizard to recover files from your RAW drive.
 This tool fully supports RAW file recovery on local hard drives, external hard drives, disk partitions, USB flash drives, and even SD cards.

 The tool works on Windows 10/8/7/Vista.